 At least 3 years of experience for salaried borrowers, and at least 5 years of business continuity for self-employed individuals

 750 or higher

 Similar to the eligibility criteria, the document requirements to avail a sanction letter are the same as the home loan preconditions.
 They include:

-- KYC documents – any one of your passport, driving license, Aadhaar card, voter ID card
+- KYC documents – either your passport, driving licence, Aadhaar Card, voter ID card

 - Your employee ID card

 - Salary slips of the last two months

 - Bank account statements for the last three months